Topl/Knowledge-Base/docs/Developers/04-CLI/03-How-tos/server.md

 # Start the Graphical Interface

 The CLI provides a method to start the graphical interface.
-This interface is a web application that allows you to interact with the Topl platform and perform some common tasks in an easier way.
+This interface is a web application that allows you to interact with the Apparatus platform and perform some common tasks in an easier way.

 ## Start the Graphical Interface